JacquesOP/JacquesOP/README.md

 - 👋 Hi, I’m @JacquesOP
 - ✨ I’m interested in Design and Sport
-- 🌱 I’m currently learning Web Development for switching careers
+- 🌱 I’m currently in a Bootcamp for becoming a FullStack JavaScript Developer
 - 👀 See you in couple months to collaborate

 <!---